-Jennifer Prewitt-Freilino joined the History, Philosophy, and Social Sciences department at RISD in the fall of 2007, after completing her Ph.D. in social psychology from the University of Oklahoma.
-As RISD's first full-time psychology professor, Jennifer's course offerings include introductory classes in psychology, as well as topics courses on a wide range of issues (e.g., Psychology of Evil, Psychology of Gender, Stereotypes and Prejudice, Gender and the Media).
+Jennifer Prewitt-Freilino joined the History, Philosophy, and the Social Sciences department at RISD in 2007, after earning her PhD in social psychology at the University of Oklahoma.
+As RISD’s first full-time psychology professor, she offers introductory classes in psychology as well as courses on a wide range of issues (e.g., Psychology of Evil, Psychology of Gender, Stereotypes and Prejudice, Gender and the Media).
 She is actively involved in both curricular and extracurricular initiatives to promote greater awareness of diversity issues (especially those involving gender and sexuality).
-In her free time, she enjoys spending time with her amazing daughter, Lillie, and best friend and husband, Paul.
-She also maintains Tumblr blogs for her classes, including this one that highlights issues of gender, sexuality, and race in modern popular media (http://genderinmedia.tumblr.com/).
+She enjoys spending time with her amazing daughter Lillie and best friend and husband Paul.
+She also maintains Tumblr blogs for her classes, including this one that highlights issues of gender, sexuality and race in modern popular media: http://genderinmedia.tumblr.com/.

 Academic research/ areas of interest